-Cognitive Function Assessments: Cognitive impairment is common in Parkinson's disease, is a significant source of disability for patients, and is associated with increased burden for caregivers.
+Cognitive Function Assessments: Cognitive impairment is common in Parkinson's disease.
+It is a significant source of disability for people with Parkinson's disease and causes increased burden for caregivers.
 The primary research focus of PANUC is cognitive impairment in Parkinson's disease.
-We strive to understand the basis of this problem, and then through both clinical and basic research to discover new and better treatments for all patients with Parkinson's disease.
+Through both clinical and basic research, we strive to understand the basis of this problem and to discover new and better treatments for all people with Parkinson's disease.

-Genetic Research: Genetics plays an important role in susceptibility to Parkinson's disease and which symptoms each person will experience.
-PANUC investigators are determining the role that genetics plays in cognitive impairment in Parkinson's disease and this will point us to new therapeutic targets.
+Genetic Research: Genetics plays an important role in determining who will develop Parkinson's disease and which symptoms each person will experience.
+PANUC investigators are trying to find genes that influence the risk of developing cognitive impairment in Parkinson's disease and this will point us to new therapeutic targets.

-Biomarker Testing: As we and others work on developing better treatments, it also will be necessary to develop tools to determine their effectiveness.
-PANUC biomarker research will address this problem by developing laboratory tests to estimate risk, aid in diagnosis, measure progression, and determine response to treatment of Parkinson's disease.
+Biomarker Testing: As we and others work to develop better treatments, it also will be necessary to develop tools to determine their effectiveness.
+PANUC biomarker research will address this problem by developing laboratory tests to estimate risk, aid in diagnosis, measure progression, and determine the response to treatment.

-Experimental Medication Protocols: PANUC investigators will be seeking out novel treatment trials for Parkinson's disease and related disorders, particularly those related to cognitive impairment in Parkinson's disease.
+Experimental Medication Protocols: PANUC investigators are seeking novel treatment trials for Parkinson's disease and related disorders, particularly those related to cognitive impairment in Parkinson's disease.
 Volunteers in PANUC will have the opportunity to participate in these studies as they become available.